 The syllabus changes were implemented progressively from 2021, meaning current P4-P6 students are already learning the updated content.
 Here is the rollout timeline:

-- 2026: First PSLE cohort examined under fully updated syllabus
+- 2026: New syllabus fully covers P1–P6.
+First PSLE cohort examined under the fully updated syllabus

-This means if your child is currently in P4, they are the first cohort to sit for the "new" PSLE.
-Preparation should start now, not in P6.
+This means if your child is currently in P6, they are the first cohort to sit for the "new" PSLE under the fully updated syllabus.

 Practical Tips for Parents